Oh My Kadavule: Plot

-Anu, Arjun and Mani have been friends since childhood.
-One day, Anu tells Arjun that her father has looked for a groom for her.
-She asks Arjun if he's willing to marry her.
-After a short drive home, Arjun says yes to Anu's proposal since he couldn't think of a reason to deny it.
+Anu, Arjun, and Mani have been inseparable friends since childhood.
+One day, Anu informs Arjun that her father has begun searching for a groom for her, and she asks Arjun if he would be willing to marry her instead.
+After a quiet drive home, Arjun agrees to her proposal, simply because he cannot think of a single reason to refuse.